Mentoring Programme for Second Year Students

 Open to second year students on DCU Sport Scholarship athletes

-The Career Mentoring Programme assists students in your professional and career development.
+The Mentorship Programme assists students in your professional and career development.
 It involves a mentor mentoring a mentee.
 In this case, the mentors are DCU graduates and/or employers.
 The mentees are current second year DCU students.
 The mentor shares their expertise and experience to assist the mentee (student) to motivate, empower and help you with your career ideas and professional development.
 It provides an opportunity to meet and network graduates and employers who are able to offer support in helping you to develop you career ideas, clarifying goals and improving your employability.

 - Helps you to start thinking about your career ideas.
 Gives you time to reflect, ‘stand back’ and review where you are now, where you want to get to, and how best to get there.